English Teacher – September 20215 Start!

 Envision Education is committed to safeguarding and promoting the welfare of children.
 Envision Education is also committed to following a policy of equal opportunities.
 We respect and value cultural and religious diversity and will not discriminate on the basis of age, gender, religion, race, sexual orientation, ethnic origin, culture or disability.You must be a UK resident or hold a full UK visa and be willing to complete a Disclosure Barring Service (DBS) check.....Read more...

-Are you a passionate and driven Upper Key Stage 2 Teacher looking for a fresh challenge this September?
+Are you an experienced or aspiring Upper KS2 Teacher looking for your next opportunity this September?
 If so, we’d love to hear from you!

 Teach Plus is a 5 star, Google rated, London based education recruitment agency.
 Our passion is to provide candidates with an excellent service in helping them find a new role, our candidate journey is what makes us stand out above the rest.